What is North Coast Softball all about?

 How much will it cost me to play?

-Team fees for 2017 are $775 (Early bird discount: $750 on or before May 5).
+Team fees for 2021 are $750.
 Most teams find full or partial sponsors to offset this cost, otherwise it is split between the team members.
-Additionally, there is a $10 individual player fee.
+Additionally, there is a $20 individual player fee.
 All team and player fees are due by opening day.
 Other items you will likely need to purchase include: a team jersey or shirt, a glove, and cleats (no metal).

 Where and when are games played?